Key Quote

 WOW — THE GIFT ECONOMY (Lévi-Strauss)

-Claude Lévi-Strauss argued that in many societies, marriage functions as a gift exchange between male kinship groups, with women as the 'gifts' being exchanged.
+Claude Lévi-Strauss argued that in many societies, marriage functions as a gift exchangegift exchange — A system where social bonds are created through the giving and receiving of gifts between male kinship groups, with women as the 'gifts' being exchanged.
 Claudio's orange metaphor perfectly illustrates this: Hero is a gift from Leonato to Claudio, and a 'rotten' gift insults the receiver.
 Lévi-Strauss's theory exposes marriage as a system of male bonding in which women are objects of exchange, not subjects with agency.
-Shakespeare dramatises this anthropological insight with devastating clarity — the tragedy is not just Claudio's cruelty but the entire structure of a society that enables and normalises the treatment of women as transferable commodities.
+Shakespeare dramatises this anthropological insight with devastating clarity — the tragedy is not just Claudio's cruelty but the entire structure of a society that enables and normalises the treatment of women as transferable commoditiescommodities — Objects of trade; things valued primarily for their exchange value.

 Key Words